gardening tips grow a garden that pairs with wine

 easy to grow cucumbers zucchini peas and berries in a garden to pair with wines

-When something is paired right, it often feels like you’re drinking an extension of the very fruit or food itself.
-It’s the greatest, tasty sensation when your brain and your senses make this connection.
-Everything clicks on the palate and it becomes a divine moment between food and drink.
+When food and wine are paired right, it often feels like the wine you’re drinking is an extension of the very fruit or food itself.
+The pairing experience makes for the greatest sensation when your brain and your senses make this connection.
+Everything clicks on the palate, and it becomes a divine moment between food and drink.

 easy herbs vegetables and fruits to pair with wine from your garden